junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in Senate
 - 2007-09-27 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S12290)
 - 2007-09-27 — Sponsor introductory remarks on measure.
 (CR S12289-12290)
+- 2007-10-03 — Passed Senate without amendment by Unanimous Consent. (text: CR S12692)
+- 2007-10-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S12692)
+- 2007-10-03 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S12692)
+- 2007-10-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S12692)